LATINO BOOK REVIEW

 Cecilia Akers | The Inspiring Life of Héctor P. García

 Doctor Hector P. García was a Mexican immigrant who changed the lives of millions of Americans and whose positive contributions will continue to be enjoyed generation after generation after generation.
-Cecilia García Akers gives us special access to the life Continue reading...
+Cecilia García Akers gives us special access to Continue reading...
 3/7/17

 Zaragosa Vargas | Crucible of Struggle

-Crucible of Struggle: A History of Mexican Americans from Colonial Times to the Present Era, by Zaragosa Vargas, provides the reader a detailed chronological account of the Mexican American historical experience and how it takes its place in American History.
-Continue reading...
+Crucible of Struggle: A History of Mexican Americans from Colonial Times to the Present Era, by Zaragosa Vargas, provides the reader a detailed chronological account of the Mexican American historical experience and how it takes its place in Continue reading...
 2/17/17

 Ray Suarez | Latino Americans